tedsecretsource/identify-headings/README.md

 # Changelog #

-1.0.5 - Removed some deployment automation folders from the release 1.0.4 - Updated this readme and fixed some deployment automation issues 1.0 - Initial release
+1.0.6 - This readme file was being removed prior to deployment.
+Fixed 1.0.5 - Removed some deployment automation folders from the release 1.0.4 - Updated this readme and fixed some deployment automation issues 1.0 - Initial release